gitter-badger/jsdev.org/website/docs/06-databases/01-mongodb.md

 ### Projects in MongoDB Learn MongoDB Building Ten Projects

-Only 1 good course for study, how to programming on Java For MongoDB
+Only 1 good course for study, how to programming on JavaScript For MongoDB

 https://www.eduonix.com/courses/Web-Development/Projects-in-MongoDB-Learn-MongoDB-Building-Ten-Projects